Possum Removal Services

 However, opossums carry a whole lot more diseases including spotted fever, leptospirosis, tuberculosis, coccidiosis, and more, which are very serious illnesses that could even lead to death.
 This is why possum removal is a must if you have one invading your home or property.

 The next time you decide to catch a possum on your own, think about these dangers first.
 While they might play possum on you and make you believe it’s okay to touch them, they might just get aggressive and you’ll end up with a bite.

-Contact Animal Wildlife Trappers immediately if you find an opossum in your home or if you feel one is lurking outdoors and can pose a threat to your family or property.
+Contact us immediately if you find an opossum in your home or if you feel one is lurking outdoors and can pose a threat to your family or property.
 Our team services areas in Orlando, Windermere, Ocoee, Lake Mary, Clermont, Apopka, Maitland, Clermont, Kissimmee, Winter Park, and other surrounding Central Florida communities.

 We are experts in animal removals and have handled countless opossums in the past years.
-We will catch, trap and get rid of these opossums the most humane way possible while ensuring your safety at the same time.
-Call us at 352-267-0546 for a free estimate for opossum removal in Orlando and the surrounding areas.
+We will catch, trap, and get rid of these opossums the most humane way possible while ensuring your safety at the same time.